 DX-7 print head is one of the latest head models.
-So, it is the main part of the Epson head based printers.
+So, it is the main part of the Epson head-based printers.
 Also in the late Roland large format printers.

 This head uses 6 lines x 90 nozzles each.
 So, totally it has 540 nozzles and brings a 1440 dpi resolution.
 And the droplet size is only 1.5 picoliters at 8 kHz.

 DX-7 provides an optimal printing speed, thus maintaining a very high-quality output.
 Due to its characteristics, DX-7 can offer significant savings in print production costs.
 The DX-7 print head is the core of a number of new Roland printer models.
 Namely, it is built in all XF-640, RF-640, XR-640, RE-640, RA-640, VS-300/ VS-640, EJ-640, FH, Roland Texart RT, and TX eco solvent printers and dye-sublimation printer models.
 It is in the print market since 2014.

 As well known, the print head is one of the most important components of such a machine.
 For sure, it costs a lot.
-Therefore, it is the highest priority of a machine owner or operator to keep the print head in a perfect condition.
+Therefore, it is the highest priority of a machine owner or operator to keep the print head in perfect condition.
 First, to achieve the best quality of the printed images.
 Second, to save on expensive service and print head replacement.

-Using proven ink consumables is another basic issue.
+- Using proven ink consumables is another basic issue.

-Ask our experts for the best solution, in case you wish to reduce ink cost and save your print head life.
+- Ask our experts for the best solution, in case you wish to reduce ink cost and save your print head life.

 Our spare parts originate from the OEM manufacturer.
 All heads are nozzle tested in Japan.